zdenham/redis-ipfs/readme.md

 #### Point Your Rip Client to the Server

-Once your server is live, you can point your rip client to the server by initializing it with `ripServerUrl` that points to your server instance url.
+Once your server is live, you can point your rip client to the server by initializing it with `ripServerUrl` which points to your server instance URL.

 # Contributing